 It would have been curious to find pink used in fabric or decor during the Middle Ages.
-Occasionally it was seen in women’s fashion and religious art.
-In the 13th and 14th century, the Christ child was sometimes portrayed dressed in pink, the color associated with the body of Christ.
-Pink was mainly used for the flesh color of faces and hands during the Renaissance.
+Occasionally it was seen in women’s fashion and religious art, however.
+In the 13th and 14th centuries, artists sometimes portrayed the Christ child dressed in pink, the color associated with the body of Christ.
+Artists also primarily used pink for the flesh color of faces and hands during the Renaissance.

 The Rococo Period (1720-1777) was the golden age for the color pink.
 Pastel colors became very fashionable in all the courts of Europe during this time.
 Madame de Pompadour (1721-1764), the mistress of King Louis XV of France, was known for wearing the color pink, often combined with light blue.
-At one point in time, Ms. Pompadour had a particular tint of pink made specifically for her.
+At one point, Ms. Pompadour had a particular tint of pink explicitly made for her.

-Pink became much bolder, brighter and more assertive in the 20th century and 1931, the color “Shocking Pink” was introduced.
+Pink became much bolder, brighter, and more assertive in the 20th century and in 1931, the color “Shocking Pink” was introduced.

 As one of the most common colors of flowers, pink serves to attract the insects and birds that are necessary for pollination.

-- In the pink – To be in top form, in good health, in good condition.
+- In the pink – This phrase refers to someone who is in top form, good health or good condition.

-- Pink slip – To be given a pink slip means to be fired or dismissed from a job.
-First recorded in 1915 in the United States.
+- Pink slip – When an employer gives a person a pink slip it means they’ve been fired or dismissed from a job.
+The term was first recorded in the United States in 1915.

-- Pink-collar worker – Persons working in jobs conventionally regarded as “women’s work.”
+- Pink-collar worker – Refers to persons working in jobs conventionally regarded as “women’s work.”

-- Pink Money – the pink pound or pink dollar is an economic term which refers to the spending power of the LGBT community.
+- Pink Money – The term describes the economic spending power of the LGBT community.
+Other uses include “the pink pound” or “pink dollar.”